Available Now: 2023 Schedule of Hazmat & RCRA Training

 A petition to add DINP to the EPCRA 313 reporting program was submitted in 2000, prompting EPA to complete a hazard assessment and propose a rule to add the category to the list of reportable substances.
 EPA revised its hazard assessment based on comments received and requested further comment with a notice of data availability (NODA) in 2005.

 The rulemaking effort was never finalized.
-Earlier this year, a settlement was reached which requires EPA to add DINP to the TRI list no later than January 31, 2023, or officially withdraw the rulemaking effort that began in 2000.
+Last year, a settlement was reached which compelled EPA to add DINP to the TRI list no later than January 31, 2023.

 Many facilities that manufacture, process, and use hazardous chemicals must comply with detailed requirements for chemical inventory reporting, release reporting, and emergency preparedness.